oliveira-lab/MuSiMa/README.md

 ## Purpose
 MuSiMa:
 - Identifies positions of a user-specified motif across multiple DNA sequences provided in FASTA format.
-- Calculates observed versus expected motif occurrences in sliding windows of varying sizes (50 to 500 kb) with a 10 kb step.
+- Calculates observed versus expected motif occurrences in sliding windows of varying sizes (user defined) with a given step (also user defined).
 Innermost layer corresponds to the smallest window size.
 The expected motif occurrence is computed as the product of the genome-wide motif frequency and the number of potential motif sites within each window, under a null model of uniform random distribution across the sequence.
 - Computes z-scores to assess statistical significance of motif enrichment or depletion.
-- Generates a circular visualization saved as a PDF file (`musima_plot.pdf`).
+- Generates a circular visualization saved as a PDF file (`musima_plot.pdf`) and prints the raw z-score values for each window as a TXT file (`results_list.txt`).

 This tool is particularly suited for genomic analyses where understanding motif distribution across chromosomes or contigs is of interest.